 Once you’ve created your pattern and sewn up your first sample, you’ll have a fitting.
 You may need to make some fit adjustments.
 Many things can factor into the pattern not being perfect the first time.
-Things like the way the fabric drapes, any shrinkage that may occur during production of the sample, variance in measurements of the wearer to the drafted body, etc.
+Things like the way the fabric drapes, any shrinkage that may occur during the production of the sample, variance in measurements of the wearer to the drafted body, etc.

 The most commonly made adjustments are bust adjustments – especially on woven garments – to make darts hit in the proper location.
 Other common fit adjustments are shoulder slope, rise shape, and neckline adjustments.

-These are all part of the normal pattern making process and can be adjusted on your patterns after fitting.
+These are all part of the normal pattern-making process and can be adjusted on your patterns after fitting.

 Darting, pleats, and other fullness

-But let’s say you’re starting with a pattern which was drafted for a B cup and you’d like to make a version for a D cup instead.
+But let’s say you’re starting with a pattern that was drafted for a B cup and you’d like to make a version for a D cup instead.
 Rather than starting completely over from scratch, you can add to the fullness of the chest and then use a larger dart to maintain your original armscye length.